-The Committee reports to the Faculty of Business and Economics Alumni Council via the Young Alumni Committee Chair.
+The Committee, consisting of nine members, reports to the Faculty of Business and Economics Alumni Council via the Young Alumni Committee Chair.

 Aditya is a Manager at Grant Samuel Corporate Finance and has previously worked at PwC and Goldman Sachs.
 He also serves on the Alumni Council for the Faculty of Business and Economics as Vice-Chair and is a Faculty Mentor for final year students.
 Aditya graduated with a Bachelor of Commerce (Hons) in 2008, specialising in Accounting and Finance.
 During his time at the University of Melbourne, Aditya actively involved himself with both the University and the Faculty.
 Aditya worked at the University of Melbourne as a tutor and part-time lecturer and was the Organising Committee President for AIESEC in 2005.
 In 2008, he was selected to attend the Future Leaders Forum and was the recipient of an Honours scholarship.

-Coral is an Associate in the Financial Institutions Group, Corporate Banking team at Citigroup.
-Prior to this, she worked in the Corporate Finance Advisory team at Deloitte Touche Tohmatsu for four years.
-Coral graduated with a Bachelor of Commerce from The University of Melbourne and completed a Master of Finance at the Melbourne Business School in 2012.
-During her studies, she also undertook an exchange program at the University of Hong Kong and was the recipient of two travelling scholarships.
-Coral is also a representative on FINSIA's Young Financial Professionals (YFP) Committee which hosts targeted events focussed on career support and mentorship for specific demographic groups within the finance industry.
-In addition, she is a member of the Palladian Association’s Business and Commerce circle for The MacRobertson Girls’ High School, which aims to provide business and commerce-related career resources and networking opportunities for current and alumni students.
+Coral is an Assistant Vice President in the Financial Institutions Corporate Banking team at Citigroup.
+Prior to her current role, Coral worked in the Corporate Finance Advisory team at Deloitte Touche Tohmatsu.
+During her studies, Coral undertook an exchange program at the University of Hong Kong and was the recipient of two travelling scholarships.
+Coral is also a representative on Asia Pacific Loan Market Association’s (APLMA) Young Leaders Committee which aims to provides a professional networking forum for young executives in the syndicated loan market.
+In addition, she is a member of the Palladian Association’s Business and Commerce circle for The MacRobertson Girls’ High School, which strives to provide business and commerce-related career resources and networking opportunities for current and alumni students.
 Coral was actively involved in student life at The University of Melbourne.
 As one of the Graduate Ambassadors at the Melbourne Business School, she was part of a professional marketing and communications unit connecting with prospective graduate students through recruitment activities and social media platforms.
 She was also involved in the Faculty's Career Mentoring and Leadership Award programs.
 Coral has been a member of the Young Alumni Committee for the Faculty of Business & Economics since 2013.

 Project Lead/Retention Analyst, Telstra (BCom 2010) (MBA Candidate 2016 – present)